-Migrant Caravan Grows to 5,000
+Thousands Swell Ranks Of U.S.-Bound Migrant Caravan In Mexico

-A growing crowd of Central American migrants is resuming its advance toward the U.S. border in southern Mexico on Sunday.
-The advances have overwhelmed Mexican officials' attempts to stop them at the border.
+A growing crowd of Central American migrants in southern Mexico resumed its advance toward the U.S. border on Sunday.
+The numbers have overwhelmed Mexican officials' attempts to stop them at the border.

-The Associate Press reports that the numbers swelled to about 5,000 overnight.
+The Associated Press reports that the number of migrants has swelled to about 5,000, but an official in Mexico has put the number as high as 7,000.

-On Saturday, President Trump told reporters that these migrants "hardened criminals."
+On Saturday, President Trump told reporters the migrants were "hardened criminals."

-With the November midterms less than three weeks away, Trump has become more vocal about the border crisis.
+With the November midterms less than three weeks away, Trump has become more vocal about the mass migration.

 If the Democrats would stop being obstructionists and come together, we could write up and agree to new immigration laws in less than one hour.
 Look at the needless pain and suffering that they are causing.
 Look at the horrors taking place on the Border.
 Chuck & Nancy, call me!— Donald J. Trump (@realDonaldTrump) October 20, 2018

-At an election rally on Friday in Arizona, a state bordered by Mexico, he told thousands of supporters, "Democrats want to throw your borders wide open to criminals.
+At an election rally on Friday in Arizona, he told thousands of supporters, "Democrats want to throw your borders wide open to criminals.
 I want to build a wall."

-Reporter James Frederick was at the border and spoke to NPR's Lulu Garcia-Navarro on Sunday.
-He observed officials stopping migrants from crossing the bridge that stretches over the Suchiate River, which is the legal crossing into Mexico.
-Mexican Federal Police, however, did not stop those migrants who crossed the river into Mexico by swimming or by using a raft.
+Reporter James Fredrick was in southern Mexico and spoke to NPR's Lulu Garcia-Navarro on Sunday.
+He observed officials stopping migrants from crossing the bridge that stretches over the Suchiate River, which is the legal crossing between Guatemala and Mexico.
+Mexican Federal Police, however, did not stop those migrants who crossed the river by swimming or using rafts.

-Several hundred migrants had already applied for refugee status in Mexico and an estimate 1,500 were still on the Guatemalan side, hoping to enter legally.
+Several hundred migrants already had applied for refugee status in Mexico and an estimated 1,500 were still on the Guatemalan side, hoping to enter legally.

 It has not been clear where the additional travelers had gathered from, since about 2,000 had been gathered on the Mexican side on Saturday night.
 The number, however, may be misconstrued since people have been joining and leaving the caravan daily.

-Migrants marched on through Mexico shouting slogans like "Si se pudo!" or "Yes, we could!"
+Migrants marched on through Mexico shouting slogans like "Sí se pudo!" or "Yes, we did it!"

 Many of these migrants are fleeing poverty and violence.

-Note: A previous version of this story misspelled the name of freelance reporter James Fredrick as Frederick.